 ♫ As term progresses and the weather warms up, we’ll be singing songs about Spring.
 Bulbs will be “popping” out of the ground and leaves and flowers will be coming into bud.
 We’ll be visiting the farm where there are lots of new animals to meet and sing with.
 This time of year is a popular one with Western classical composers from Vivaldi to Delius, but we’ll also experience music with a Spring theme from around the world.

-♫ The classes will maintain the familiar structure enjoyed by the children.
+♫ The classes will maintain a familiar structure enjoyed by the children.
 This enables them to anticipate what is coming next and to feel secure in the Music for Little People environment.
-Classes begin with a “hello song” and a section we call "finding the voice”.
+Classes begin with a “hello song” and a section called “finding the voice”.
 Children love to experiment with their voices and this section enables them to practice many of the vocal skills necessary for successful singing.
 This is one of the most popular parts of the class with the children!
 The Music for Little People curriculum is a progressive one and your child will learn skills that will lay the foundations for future learning.